 1.1 How is VIVO distributed?

 1.1.1 VIVO Source code

 1.1.2 Virtual appliance

 1.1.3 VIVO and Vitro

 1.2 Where will VIVO be on your computer?

 1.3 After the installation, what next?

 2 A simple installation

-3 VIVO 1.7 Installation options
+3 VIVO 1.8 Installation options

-This document applies to VIVO release 1.7.
-For documents that apply to other releases, please consult the Documentation Archive page.
+This document applies to VIVO release 1.8 and 1.8.1.
+For documents that apply to previous releases, refer to the VIVO Technical Documentation Archive page.